Monday, December 22, 2008

 In 1999, Mr. Fritz was released from prison, after having spent 12 long, torturous years for a charged 1st Degree Capital Murder that he did not commit or know anything about, whatsoever!
 Most people would have been emotionally and permanently damaged if they had been exposed to what Dennis went through.
 Because of his great inner strength and faith in the Lord, Dennis has overcome the towering obstacles of great pain and suffering, and was still able to put his life back together and move forward in such a dramatic and positive way.
 Dennis is admired by everyone that he comes in contact with.

-book, Journey Toward Justice, is truly recognized as THE companion book to Grisham’s 1st non-fiction work of art.
+Dennis is one of the two main characters in John Grisham’s best selling book, The Innocent Man.
+Dennis’ book, Journey Toward Justice, is truly recognized as THE companion book to Grisham’s 1st non-fiction work of art.
 John and Dennis travel the country and do fundraisers together to help raise money for Innocence Projects across the U.S.

 In addition, Dennis travels extensively on his own, in sharing his story with an array of various groups across the nation.
 Being a certified board member for the Midwestern Innocence Project in Kansas City, Missouri, allows Dennis many opportunities to bring about a greater awareness as to the devastating impact of false convictions.